Craig Mathieson: Biography

 Craig Mathieson was born in 1971 and grew up in rural Victoria.
 At the age of 18, he started writing professionally about rock & roll, contributing to daily newspapers and rock magazines both in Australia and overseas.
 He became the editor of Juice, one of Australia's leading pop culture magazines, at 23.

-Hi Fi Days (1996) is a biography of three leading Australian bands, Silverchair, Spiderbait and You Am I. The Sell-In (2000) documents the rise of the Australia's alternative music scene and how that success attracted the interest of the music industry's major labels.
+Hi Fi Days (1996) is a biography of three leading Australian bands, Silverchair, Spiderbait and You Am I. The Sell-In (2000) documents the rise of Australia's alternative music scene and how that success attracted the interest of the music industry's major labels.

-As from October 2010, Mathieson works freelance for a number of publications, including the magazine Rolling Stone, The Bulletin, GQ, HQ and national newspapers The Age, and The Sydney Morning Herald.
+Since October 2010, Mathieson has worked freelance for a number of publications, including the magazines Rolling Stone, The Bulletin, GQ, and HQ and national newspapers The Age, and The Sydney Morning Herald.

-Since March 2012 Mathieson has been the film critic for the Sunday Age.
+Since March 2012, Mathieson has been the film critic for the Sunday Age.